AlishaAng/diabetes_risk_api/README.md

 - All patients are of Pima Indian heritage

-- Each record contains physiological measurements such as glucose, BMI, blood pressure, insulin, and age
+- Each record contains measurements such as glucose, BMI, blood pressure, insulin, and age

 - The target variable indicates whether the patient was diagnosed with diabetes

-Because of these constraints, the dataset represents a very specific population and is not demographically generalisable.
+This dataset represents a very specific population and is not demographically generalisable.

 ## Important disclaimer

 ⚠️ This project is not a medical tool.

-The model is not intended for clinical use
+The model is not intended for clinical use.

-Predictions should not be interpreted as medical advice, diagnosis, or treatment guidance
+Predictions should not be interpreted as medical advice or diagnosis.

-The application is designed solely for educational and demonstration purposes
+The application is designed solely for educational and demonstration purposes.

 ## Running the project locally